Skip to main content

 After Week 17

-• Offseason begins: franchise tags, trading, and planning for next year
+• Offseason begins: franchise tag window, trading, and planning for next year

 Drafts